Finish Your Node App

 Master asynchronous calls and write programs that do what you intended

-After five rewrites your Node program still doesn’t do what you want!
+After three rewrites your Node program still doesn’t do what you want!

 You know how frustrating it is to try to make your Node program do what you want.
 The code you’ve written has no syntax errors, but running it has strange behavior like: